 The more heavy-duty or specialised the SUV is, the more it can cost to service, and high-wear items like tyres and brake pads will need to be replaced more often.

 If your SUV is a true offroader, then it will likely be wearing all-terrain style tyres that are heavier, noisier and more expensive to replace as well.

 Then there’s registration.
 A heavier vehicle can mean paying a bigger annual fee; the theory is that a heavier vehicle does more damage to the road, so the owner has to pay a higher rate of tax.

 A wagon will often offer better fuel economy than a similarly-engined SUV, thanks to lighter weight and less drag through the air due to a more streamlined body.

 The wagon's decreased weight comes from the fact it doesn't need overbuilt suspension, complex all-wheel-drivetrains and additional offroad-specific equipment to do its job.

-Add in the frugal diesels and turbocharged four-cylinders of cars like the Ford Mondeo or Volvo V60 wagon, the Volkswagen and Skoda offerings (though maybe not the small diesels right now!), and the luxury Germans, and it’s clear that wagons have a definite advantage at the bowser over larger, heavier and not-so-slippery SUVs.
+Add in the frugal diesels and turbocharged four-cylinder petrol-powered cars of cars like the Ford Mondeo or Volvo V60 wagon, Volkswagen's Passat and Skoda's Octavia and Superb offerings, as well as the much-loved Mazda6 wagon and it’s clear that wagons have a definite advantage at the bowser over larger, heavier and not-so-slippery SUVs.